devadrianapostol/understanding-v8-javascript/README.md

 ### Disclaimer

 I'm not V8 contributor and also I'm not a C++ developer.
-I'm just a Javascript enthusiast that try to explain the usage of V8 from a Web Developer point of view.
+I'm just a **javascript developer enthusiast** that try to explain behind the scenes and usage of V8 from a Web Developer point of view.